We’re fully operational during the Canada Post strike. Due to high courier costs, we’re only accepting orders of $200+

 Danna Rozek and Cindy Lassu, who worked at Marc Emery’s groundbreaking Hemp BC business, organized the first protest on April 20, 1995, in Vancouver.

 When the 4/20 demonstration was moved to the Art Gallery grounds downtown in 1997, over a thousand people attended.
-For many years, local activist David Malmo-Levine oversaw the yearly event’s expansion by organizing cannabis raffles and a massive joint handout at 4:20.
+For years, activist David Malmo-Levine grew the yearly event by organizing cannabis raffles and a large joint handout at 4:20.

 On April 20, 2007, the Art Gallery’s entrance was jammed with about 7000 visitors.
 The event grew to include public speakers, live music all day, and multiple tables openly selling cannabis products.
 Other 4/20 demonstrations began to take place in Canadian cities, inspired by Vancouver.

 The magnitude and breadth of the 4/20 protest grew at an exponential rate.
-By 2014, Hornby, Howe, Robson, and Georgia streets had to be blocked due to crowds of over 30,000 people filling the Art Gallery and neighboring areas.
+By 2014, over 30,000 people crowded the Art Gallery and nearby streets, forcing Hornby, Howe, Robson, and Georgia streets closed.

 After consulting with local authorities, the 4/20 organizers decided to move the demonstration to Sunset Beach in 2016.
 This larger site allows for increased public safety, less disturbance, and a better event for everyone.
-Despite the Park Board’s decision to deny 4/20 a permit by a single vote, the demonstration has continued as a form of civil disobedience.
+Despite the Park Board denying a 4/20 permit by one vote, participants continue the demonstration as civil disobedience.

 We welcome you to celebrate 4/20, indulge in some of the best cannabis products available worldwide, and speak out against the stigma and persecution that cannabis users continue to face in Canada and elsewhere.